 We have evaluated both rigid and flexible pavement systems for this project.
-Although specific traffic information was not provided to us, we have assumed that traffic in the proposed light duty areas will consist mainly of passenger vehicles (cars and small trucks) with occasional passes of medium to large trucks for deliveries, etc. The heavy-duty pavement areas will experience heavy truck loads and possibly some forklift traffic.
+Although specific traffic information was not provided to us, we have assumed that traffic in the proposed light duty areas will consist mainly of passenger vehicles (cars and small trucks) with occasional passes of medium to large trucks for deliveries, etc. The heavy-duty pavement areas will likely experience heavy truck loads and possibly some forklift traffic.

 It should be noted that the recommended pavement thicknesses presented below are considered preliminary for the assumed parameters in the general site area.
 The actual pavement thicknesses should be determined utilizing specific traffic information and additional subsurface soil characteristics obtained within each proposed construction area once project plans are more complete.
+In addition, local municipal ordinances should be reviewed as pavement section thicknesses greater than provided in this report may be required.